North Korea–United States relations: First Trump administration (2017–2021)

 North Korean Leader Kim Jong Un (left) and U.S. President Donald Trump (right), June 2018.

 In 2017, tensions mounted as U.S. President Donald Trump weighed military options against North Korea's ballistic missile program.
 In the second week of April 2017, global media outlets erroneously reported that the USS Carl Vinson supercarrier had been deployed to the Sea of Japan heading towards North Korea, as a result of confusion created by a "miscommunication" between the "Pentagon and the White House."
 A premature announcement on April 8 from the Navy led to a "glitch-ridden sequence of events".
 On April 17 North Korea's deputy United Nations ambassador accused the United States of "turning the Korean peninsula into "the world's biggest hotspot" and the North Korean government stated "its readiness to declare war on the United States if North Korean forces were to be attacked."
-President Donald Trump called Mr Kim "Little Rocket Man" and a "sick puppy", and promised that continued North Korean threats to America "will be met with fire and fury like the world has never seen".
+President Donald Trump called Kim "Little Rocket Man" and a "sick puppy", and promised that continued North Korean threats to America "will be met with fire and fury like the world has never seen".
 President Trump has at times called diplomacy with the Kim regime "a waste of time".
 In reality on April 18, the Carl Vinson and its escorts were 3,500 miles from Korea engaged in scheduled joint Royal Australian Navy exercises in the Indian Ocean.
 The Carl Vinson aircraft carrier had been in the South China Sea in 2015 and again in February 2017 on routine patrols.
 In late April 2017, Trump stated that "[t]here is a chance that we [the United States] could end up having a major, major conflict with North Korea".
 According to New York Times correspondent Michael S. Schmidt, Trump proposed using a nuclear weapon against North Korea and blaming the attack on another country, but was dissuaded by John F. Kelly.
 In July 2017, U.S. Secretary of State Rex Tillerson authorized a "Geographical Travel Restriction" which banned Americans from entering North Korea.
 On August 30, 2018, the ban was extended until August 31, 2019.